ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - Returns true if the button has just been released.

 The IsButtonOneTouchedUpOnIndex method is used to determine if the controller button has just been released.

+#### IsButtonTwoPressedOnIndex/1

+  > `public abstract bool IsButtonTwoPressedOnIndex(uint index);`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button is continually being pressed.

+The IsButtonTwoPressedOnIndex method is used to determine if the controller button is being pressed down continually.

+#### IsButtonTwoPressedDownOnIndex/1

+  > `public abstract bool IsButtonTwoPressedDownOnIndex(uint index);`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been pressed down.

+The IsButtonTwoPressedDownOnIndex method is used to determine if the controller button has just been pressed down.

+#### IsButtonTwoPressedUpOnIndex/1

+  > `public abstract bool IsButtonTwoPressedUpOnIndex(uint index);`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been released.

+The IsButtonTwoPressedUpOnIndex method is used to determine if the controller button has just been released.

+#### IsButtonTwoTouchedOnIndex/1

+  > `public abstract bool IsButtonTwoTouchedOnIndex(uint index);`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button is continually being touched.

+The IsButtonTwoTouchedOnIndex method is used to determine if the controller button is being touched down continually.

+#### IsButtonTwoTouchedDownOnIndex/1

+  > `public abstract bool IsButtonTwoTouchedDownOnIndex(uint index);`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been touched down.

+The IsButtonTwoTouchedDownOnIndex method is used to determine if the controller button has just been touched down.

+#### IsButtonTwoTouchedUpOnIndex/1

+  > `public abstract bool IsButtonTwoTouchedUpOnIndex(uint index);`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `bool` - Returns true if the button has just been released.

+The IsButtonTwoTouchedUpOnIndex method is used to determine if the controller button has just been released.

 ---